LorenzoCoronati/local-docker/README.md

-More importantly using it helps you to not delete database by mistake, but executes (and restores) database backups in `db_dumps/` -folder, keeping most recent as the restoreable dump.
+More importantly using it helps you to not delete database by mistake, but executes (and restores) database backups in `db_dumps/` -folder, keeping most recent as the restorable dump.

 #### Initial start